prancer-io/cloud-validation-framework/docs/docs/snapshots/filesystem.md

 This snapshot configuration file type is used along with the **filesystem** connector.
 It allows you to take snaphots of entire files as resources to test.

-# Supported IaC file types.
+# Supported IaC file types

 1. `json:` Crawl and process valid JSON files.
 2. `yaml:` Crawl and process valid YAML files.
-3. `arm:` Azure arm template.
+3. `arm:` Azure ARM template.
 4. `cloudformation:` AWS Cloud​Formation template.
 5. `deploymentmanager:` Google cloud deploymentmanager.
 6. `terraform:` Terraform files.